NicholasClark/TIRTLtools/reference/TIRTL_process.md

 ## Value

-a TIRTLseqData object with annotated and (optionally) cleaned data
+a TIRTLseqDataSet object with annotated and (optionally) cleaned data

 ## See also